 Making sure the cleaning regime covers everyone

 It is important that co-working spaces have a good cleaning regime in place.
+Hire a professional cleaning service to make sure they perform their duties more efficiently than employee cleaners.
 Cleaning of the space is perhaps the most important aspect of minimising the risk of Covid-19 spreading and remains good practice for any co-working space regardless.
 Of course, this might seem obvious, but you also need to think about some of the less commonly used aspects of the co-working space.

 Phones are a great example that might not get thought about.
 “The phone is a hotspot for bacteria and needs regular cleaning,” says Tracey Donegan of office cleaning specialists Supreme Cleaning “wipe your phone with anti-bacterial wipes.
 The ear, mouthpiece and keypad require special attention as they have the most concentration of bacteria.
 Wipe the whole unit and any wires and cables”.